Dulgisng/Project-2/README.md

   - The question section is where the user will be able to see the question to answer as part of the game.
 The user will be able answer the questions in the answer box provide.
   - The user will be able to select the correct answer of the quiz, they will be playing by clicking on the answer button.
   - Similar to the homepage feature the button will changes colour to indicated that the mouse is pointing to the button to help guide with user navigation.
+  - At the bottom of the page, there is a green progress bar that shows how far the game has progressed.
+  - There is also a scoreboard on the top right corner which add and counts the user score once they chosen the correct answer.

 ![Quiz](media/quiz.png)

+- __The Result Area__

+- This section will allows the user to enter their name to see their result and see the current ranking on the leaderboard.
+- It display various button in which the user can decided if they want to try the game again or return back to the menu.
+- If the user decided to enter their name in the input and click submit they are able to see if their result is on the leaderboard ranking page.

 - __The Leaderboard Area__